JojoPedro/Jojopedro/README.md

 # João Pedro 😃
-Student at Unisa | Training Python |Looking for a job in IT area
+Former student at UNISA | Training programming |Actually unemployed

 ## 🧐 About
-Graduated in systems analyst I'm looking for an opportunity in IT area while trying to gather all experience I can studying.
-I'm really interested in the cybersec area and I'm currently studying php
+I'm recent graduated in systems analysis looking for opportunities and collaboration in projects related to development or cybersec while trying to gather all experience I can studying.
+I'm really interested in the cybersec area and

+- 🔭 I'm currently training to improve my programming skills
+- 🌱 I'm currently studying php
+- 🤝 I'm looking to collaborate on development and cybersec projects

-## ⚡ Technologies
+## ⚡ Interests
 Talk to me about
 -cybersec
 <br>
 -python